rakshitha-dotpy/rakshitha-dotpy/README.md

 ##  About Me

-Hi, I’m Rakshitha — a B.Sc Cyber Security student focused on building real-world web applications and strengthening problem-solving skills through DSA.
+I’m Rakshitha — a B.Sc Cyber Security student focused on building real-world web applications and strengthening problem-solving skills through DSA.

 I’m currently exploring backend development and system design, with an interest in creating scalable and practical solutions.
 I enjoy turning ideas into working projects and learning by building.